Killing Two Birds with One Stone: Malicious Package Detection in NPM and PyPI using a Single Model of Malicious Behavior Sequence: Introduction

-\textbf{Our Approach.} To address the two challenges, we propose and implement a system, named \tool, to detect~malicious packages in NPM and PyPI.
-It has three key components which are feature extractor, behavior sequence generator, and maliciousness classifier.
+\tool has three key components which are \tosemminorrevision{the} feature extractor, behavior sequence generator, and maliciousness classifier.
 The feature extractor employs static analysis to extract a set of \todo{16} features.
 We curate this feature set based on a high-level abstraction of malicious behavior, which is language independent.
 Thus, it enables multi-lingual knowledge fusing across NPM and PyPI, and solves the first challenge.
-Notably, \tool is focused solely on static features and does not consider metadata or dynamic features,~as it aims to strike a balance between effectiveness and efficiency.
+Notably, \tool is focused solely on static features and does not consider metadata or dynamic features,~as it aims to strike a balance between effectiveness~and~efficiency.

 The behavior sequence generator produces a behavior sequence of a package by organizing extracted features based~on their likelihood of execution and their sequential order in execution, which solves the second challenge.
 We determine the execution likelihood according to the time phase of execution (i.e., install-time, import-time or run-time), and we determine the sequential order according to generated call graph.